commaai/eon-neos/README.md

    5. `fastboot format cache`
    6. `fastboot reboot`

-You will get a message saying you have an invalid header magic when you try to flash the system partition.
+You will get a message saying `Invalid sparse file format at header magic` when you try to flash the system partition.
 This is okay, it should still split and flash the system image successfully.